 My background is in plant ecology, and I have an MS in ecology from Colorado State University for my work studying the interactive effects of climate change and grazing on grassland plant communities.
 I have worked in environmental education in the past, and I greatly enjoy facilitating experiences for youth to interact with and learn about their environments.

-I work as research coordinator for the nonprofit organization, Alianza Arkana.
+I collaborate with and work as research coordinator for the nonprofit organization, Alianza Arkana.

 Society & Environment, Political Ecology, Feminist Science and Technology Studies, Environmental Anthropology, Decolonizing Knowledge Production, Multispecies Ethnography, Participatory Action Research, Research Methods, Agnotology, Indigenous Environmental Governance, Ecophilosophy

 Laura Dev.
 “Plant Knowledges: Indigenous Approaches and Interspecies Listening Toward Decolonizing Ayahuasca Research.”
 In Plant Medicines, Healing and Psychedelic Science, edited by Beatriz Caiuby Labate and Clancy Cavnar, 185–204.
 Cham: Springer International Publishing, 2018. https://doi.org/10.1007/978-3-319-76720-8_11.

 Ashton Wesner, Sophie Sapp Moore, Jeff Vance Martin, Gabi Kirk, Laura Dev, and Ingrid Behrsin.
 “Left Coast Political Ecology: A Manifesto.”
 Journal of Political Ecology 26, no. 1 (October 6, 2019): 529–44. https://doi.org/10.2458/v26i1.23539.